What Is Content Marketing?

-“Content Marketing is a marketing technique which involves producing, curating and disseminating valuable content through online channels with the purpose of creating brand awareness, generating business leads, driving sales conversion, or improving customer loyalty.”
+“Content Marketing is a digital marketing technique which involves producing, curating and disseminating valuable content through online channels with the purpose of creating brand awareness, generating business leads, driving sales conversion, or improving customer loyalty.”

 Put another way, the role of content marketers is to create and share a variety of content, and use these content to acquire new customers or delight existing ones in a methodical and strategic manner.

 Such content types normally include blog articles, Facebook photos, infographics, tweets, videos, emails, webinars, slideshare presentations, white papers, podcasts, e-books and many others.

 While traditional media companies have always been doing a form of “content marketing”, the use of content as a means of attracting and acquiring customers is relatively new for most other businesses.